lammps/lammps/doc/src/bond_table.rst

    ...
    101 1.00 338.0000 -1352.0000

-A section begins with a non-blank line whose 1st character is not a "#"; blank lines or lines starting with "#" can be used as comments between sections.
+A section begins with a non-blank line whose first character is not a "#"; blank lines or lines starting with "#" can be used as comments between sections.
 The first line begins with a keyword which identifies the section.
 The line can contain additional text, but the